-- A compiler is a software which translates an entire program written in a high-level language into machine language at one go. - A loader is a software used to load and relocate the executable program in the main memory during execution. - Python is a general purpose, interpreted and objects oriented programming language. - You can enter Python statements interactively from the Python prompt >>>. - Python source programs are case sensitive. - The # symbol is used to comment a single line in Python. - Triple single quotation "" marks are used to comment multiple lines in Python. - Python programs can be executed on any operating system like Windows, Linux or Ubntu.
+- A compiler is a software which translates an entire program written in a high-level language into machine language at one go. - A loader is a software used to load and relocate the executable program in the main memory during execution. - Python is a general purpose, interpreted and objects oriented programming language. - You can enter Python statements interactively from the Python prompt >>>. - Python source programs are case sensitive. - The # symbol is used to comment a single line in Python. - Triple single quotation "marks are used to comment multiple lines in Python. - Python programs can be executed on any operating system like Windows, Linux or Ubntu.

-- ⇒ Assembly Language: Machine operations are represented by mnemonic code - ⇒ Byte Code: The Python interpreter translates Python codes/instructions into their equivalent low level language - ⇒ Central Processing Unit (CPU): It consists of Arithmetic Logical Unit and Control Unit - ⇒ High-level Language: Programs are written in a manner similar to writing instructions in English language - ⇒ Jython, IronPython, Stackless, PyPy: Different implementation alternatives of Python - ⇒ Machine Language: Instructions are written in binary form, i.e. 0s and 1s - Python Virtual Machine (PVM): Used to check if the object code contains errors
+- ⇒ Assembly Language: Machine operations are represented by mnemonic code - ⇒ Byte Code: The Python interpreter translates Python codes/instructions into their equivalent low level language - ⇒ Central Processing Unit (CPU): It consists of Arithmetic Logical Unit and Control Unit - ➡ High-level Language: Programs are written in a manner similar to writing instructions in English language - ⇒ Jython, IronPython, Stackless, PyPy: Different implementation alternatives of Python - ⇒ Machine Language: Instructions are written in binary form, i.e. 0s and 1s - ⇒ Python Virtual Machine (PVM): Used to check if the object code contains errors a.

-" uniple Choice Questions

-1. Which of the following memory is used to a is in progress? store temporary results in registers when the computation

-a.
 Primary Memory b.
-Secondary Memory

-c.
-Internal Memory d.
-None of the above

-2. Secondary memory is also called .
+Secondary Memoryd.
+None of the above c.
+Internal Memory econdary memory is also canca a.

-a.
 Storage Memory b.
-External Memory
+External Memory c.

-c.
 Only b d.
-Both a and b

-3. is used to translate a program wri tten in a high-level language into its equivalent machine
+Both a and b is used to translate a program written in a high-level language into its equivalent machine code.

-code.
+1. Which of the foll lowing memory: is used t to store t emporary results in registers w hen the computat tion is in progress?

+2. Secondary memory is also called

 a.
+Compiler

-Compiler b.
+b.
 Linker

 c.
+Loader

-Loader d.
+d.
 Both a and b

-4. is used to relocate executable progra ams to the main memory during execution.
+4. is used to relocate executable programs to the main memory during execution.

 a.
+Linker

-Linker b.
+b.
 Compiler

 c.
+Interpreter

-Interpreter d.
+d.
 Loader

-5. What is the correct syntax for the print state ement in Python 3.0?
+5. What is the correct syntax for the print statement in Python 3.0?

+a. print()

-a. print() b. print
+b. print

-c. print() d.
+c. print()

+d.
 None of the above